wizard5919/options_analyzer/README.md

 © 2025 [Your Name].
 All rights reserved.
 This project is licensed under the MIT License.
 Please provide attribution if you reuse any part of this code.
 This repository is not for commercial use without permission.
-Contact me at [email].
+Contact me at [youssefsbai83@gmail.com].
 # 📈 Options Greeks Buy Signal Analyzer

 This Streamlit app analyzes options contracts using their Greeks (Delta, Gamma, Theta, Vega) to determine potential **Buy signals** for Calls and Puts.